 (a Sibling Team in professional wrestling - who aren't actually related), and Wonder Twin Powers

 (for twins with superpowers that only work in concert).
 Contrast Cain and Abel

 open/close all folders

 Anime and Manga

 - Anita King, Maggie Mui, Michelle Cheung a.k.a.
-The Paper Sisters.
+The Paper Sisters in ROD the TV.

 - The Elric brothers from Fullmetal Alchemist.
 They are state alchemists.
 Even if Al is not officially a state alchemist, they are working together as equal partners on both government missions and their personal quest for the Philosopher's Stone.

 - Also the homunculi are all brothers and sisters.

 - Also the Slicer Brothers

 - Xia Yu sisters from Full Metal Panic!: assassins/spies.
 Also, Creepy Twins.